websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/adding-custom-validations.md

 {bdg-secondary}`Available 7.4 U27+ and GA27+`

 With custom Objects, you can add validations for both custom and metadata fields.
-Validations set rules used for determining valid field entries and can be defined using either [Groovy](https://groovy-lang.org/) scripts or Liferay's [expression builder](./expression-builder-validations-reference.md).
+Validations set rules used for determining valid field entries and are defined using either [Groovy](https://groovy-lang.org/) scripts or Liferay's [expression builder](./expression-builder-validations-reference.md).
 Each validation has its own trigger, conditions, and error text, which you can set via the Objects UI.
-When triggered, the validation checks for valid field entires according to your defined conditions and displays your error text for invalid entries.
+When triggered, the validation checks for valid field entries according to your defined conditions and displays your error text for invalid entries.

 ![Create validations for custom and metadata Object fields.](./adding-custom-validations/images/01.png)